carlosmunoz/zanata-wiki/New-Translation-Editor.md

 ### New UI and back end

 We have re-implement the translation editor from front to back to have better user experience and easier maintainability.
+[View labeled diagram here](http://zanata.org/images/screenshots/editor/2.0_new_editor_labeled.svg)
 ![new editor UI](http://zanata.org/images/screenshots/editor/2.0_new_editor.png)

 #### Changes apart from apparent